icstars/c36/docs/html-css-js-refresher.md

 In this case ```class``` and ```tabindex``` are _attributes_ of the tag ```p```, with values of ```description``` and ```1```, respectively.

 #### ```class``` and ```id``` attributes
-These two attributes are particularly special since they are both used to help writing CSS rules.
+These two attributes are particularly special since they are both used to help write CSS rules.
 We'll go over exactly what that means in the next section, but for the moment there are only two things to keep in mind:

 1. Every ```id``` value must be unique to that page.
 So you can't have two tags that both have an id with the value "main-content".
 2. ```class``` attributes can have multiple values if you add spaces between each class name.
-The tag ```<p class="class-one class-two"></p>``` has two classes: class-one and class-two.
-There's no limit to how many tags can have the same class.
+For example the tag ```<p class="class-one class-two"></p>``` has two classes: class-one and class-two.
+Unlike the id attribute there's no limit to how many tags can have the same class.

 #### HTML and the web